KevinMarquette/kevinmarquette.github.io/_posts/2019-08-11-Powershell-if-then-else-equals-operator.md

     3
 ```

 This still works correctly in a `if` statement.
-If any value is returned then it evaluates to `$true`.
-So if anything matches your operator, then the whole statement is `$true`.
+So a value is returned by your operator, then the whole statement is `$true`.

 ``` posh
     $array = 1..6